 Fine free means that there will be no late charges on most materials.* The Union Public Library wants to ensure that ALL of our town has access to our resources in the most equitable way possible.
 Fines tend to penalize the most vulnerable individuals or families who can’t afford them.

-*Due to a limited supply, late charges will still accrue on Video Games and Museum Passes
+*Due to a limited supply, late charges will still accrue on Video Games, Museum Passes, and Chromebook/Hotspots

 Why Eliminate Fines?